Strong 2020 HaSP school

 - Nickolas Zachariou (U. York)

-The Conference will be held from September 5th to September 14th 2023 in the Auditorium of the “Hospedería Fonseca” of the University of Salamanca.
+The School will be held from September 5th to September 14th 2023 at the new headquarters of Cursos Internacionales of the University of Salamanca.
+Lectures will take place at Room 005.